erwtj/InstaSlate/README.md

 This is a spigot plugin that boosts the mining efficiency for netherite pickaxes against deepslate.
 It is fast enough to allow insta-mining with efficiency 5 and haste 2.
 Since this functions as a plugin replacing actual nbt data, it should out-perform loop based datapacks and properly inform client side mods.

+> [!Warning]
-Short warning though, it uses the ToolComponent feature and replaces all of the ToolComponent data on the pickaxe.
+> This plugin uses the ToolComponent feature and replaces all of the ToolComponent data on the pickaxe.
 Using another plugin that manipulates the ToolComponent will not work.
-Also the boost is permanent even if you delete the plugin.
+The mining boost is permanent, even if you delete the plugin.

 # Configs?
 Not yet, although I am planning on it.